dell/patches/README.md

 If you are on RHEL-family systems, including Rocky, you can copy and paste this code into your terminal to run the Patches and skip right to the section [Before You Run Setup](#before-you-run-setup):

-**If your system is STIG'd, it will ask you for the sudo password on each command.**
+**If your system is STIG'd, you need to paste each command separately!**

 ```
 sudo wget https://raw.githubusercontent.com/dell/patches/main/bootstrap.sh